NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

     **Case 1 and 2**:

 The bounds of RVs need to cover the domain of interest in future applications, while it should not be unnecessarily stretched. **Input type** and **Distribution** should be set to **Parameters** and **Uniform**.
-When dataset is provided, make sure to match the order of RVs in the **RV tab** to the order of data columns.
+When a dataset is provided, make sure to match the order of RVs in the **RV tab** to the order of data columns.
 Any correlation values will be ignored.

 .. _figSim7: